WebAssembly/interface-types/proposals/interface-types/Explainer.md

 to mutable state, `intertype` compound values are transitively immutable.
-One important consequence of this distinction is that, while `valtype` reference subtyping is non-coerceive and constrained by low-level memory layout considerations, `intertype` subtyping can be highly coerceive, thereby allowing flexible, backwards-compatible evolution of interface-typed APIs.
+One important consequence of this distinction is that, while `valtype` reference subtyping is non-coerceive and constrained by low-level memory layout considerations, `intertype` subtyping can be highly coercive, thereby allowing flexible, backwards-compatible evolution of interface-typed APIs.
 Since copying is inherent in the use of interface types, coercions can be folded into the copy.
 A summary of the allowed coercions is given by the following table: